vegaoqiang/kop/docs/getting_started.md

 ## Installation
 Here's how to install kop.

+### Install from PyPI

-You can install kop via PyPI, with the following command:
+You can install kop via PyPI with the following command:

 ```shell
 pip install kop-cli